Public Art Festival

 Public Art Festival is a biennial cultural framework, established in Athens, Greece by Andreas Fakis for the independent cultural organization Studio 4 in order to showcase forms of visual arts, conceptual art and film that fall into the public sphere.

-Public Art Festival took place for the first time in Athens during September - October 2014, under the thematic of "Multiformity".
+Public Art Festival took place for the first time in Athens during September - October 2014, under the theme of "Multiformity".
 The first edition of PAF was curated by Andreas Fakis, was spread out in three venues, namely: the Benaki Museum, the Greek Film Archive - Film Museum and Romantso and several outdoor locations, including Filopappou Hill, where the press conference of PAF took place and several walls, where murals were created and conserved.